Variational Umbrella Seeding for Calculating Nucleation Barriers: Adjusted Classical Nucleation Theory

 In the literature, numerous efforts have been made to refine CNT to offer a more precise description of the shape of the nucleation barrier.
 For instance, \citet{merikanto2007origin} observed deviations in the initial part of the barrier for condensation.
 They proposed that this effect could be accounted for by a vertical shift of the free-energy barrier, essentially an additive term in \Cref{eq:cnt-G-n}.
 Additionally, \citet{prestipino_systematic_2012} introduced corrections to accommodate a non-sharp and thermally fluctuating interface.
 Firstly, they added a logarithmic term proportional to $\log (r)$, where $r$ denotes the radius of the nucleus.
 Secondly, they replaced the constant interfacial tension $\gamma$ with a function $\gamma(r) = \gamma_0 ( 1- 2\delta/r + \epsilon/r^2)$, in essence representing curvature corrections to the interfacial tension.
 They noted that the logarithmic correction has a considerably smaller effect on the quality of the fit than the curvature corrections to the interfacial tension.
 Finally, \citet{filion_crystal_2010} suggested that the effect of different order parameters can be captured by a shift in the radius.
 They proposed to replace the measured radius $r$ by $r-\delta$ in the CNT equations.

 Rather than selecting one of these modifications, we propose the following expressions for the shape of the nucleation barrier

 In these expressions, $g'_i$ and $g_i$ are fitting parameters for the nucleation barrier.
-Following Ref.~\citenum{filion_crystal_2010}, we refer to \Cref{eq:acnt1,eq:acnt2} as the adjusted classical nucleation theory (aCNT) expressions for the nucleation barrier.
-In contrast to Refs. \citenum{merikanto2007origin,prestipino_systematic_2012,filion_crystal_2010}, we do not assign a specific physical interpretation to these parameters.
+Following Ref.~\citenum{filion_crystal_2010}, we refer to \Cref{eq:acnt1,eq:acnt2} as the adjusted classical nucleation theory (aCNT) expressions for the nucleation barrier. \replace{}{Given that there are three free parameters, these equations could alternatively be referred to as ``three parameter CNT'' expressions.} In contrast to Refs. \citenum{merikanto2007origin,prestipino_systematic_2012,filion_crystal_2010}, we do not assign a specific physical interpretation to these parameters.
 However, we note that all their corrections, except for the logarithmic term, are captured by these aCNT expressions.

 To validate the aCNT expressions, we use \Cref{eq:acnt2} to fit the Umbrella Sampling barriers of hard-sphere crystal nucleation.
 We show these fits as dashed blue lines in \Cref{fig:hs}.
 During the fitting procedure, we kept the supersaturation $|\Delta\mu|=0.54~k_B T$ fixed, as determined by thermodynamic integration of the equation of state.
 The remaining three parameters $g_0, g_1, g_2$ are fitted to the Umbrella Sampling data.
 More specifically, they were fitted to the part of the nucleation barrier where the nucleus size $n$ obeys $5 < n < n_c$.
 In this regime, the barrier as measured by Umbrella Sampling deviates less than $0.4 ~k_B T$ from the aCNT fit.
 From this comparison, it is evident that the aCNT expression effectively captures the shape of the nucleation barrier of hard spheres, as measured with different order parameters.